Chetanalahari/VSDFlow/README.md

 <details>

 ### A .lib file, also referred to as a Liberty file, is a standardized format in the electronic design automation (EDA) industry.
-It provides detailed descriptions of the

-### timing, power, and area characteristics for standard cells in a digital library.
+Library cell description contains a lot of information like timing information, power estimation, other several attributes like area, functionality, operating condition etc. Speaking more technically, liberty format is a format to represent timing and power properties of black boxes (which we cant descend into).
+Liberty is an ASCII format, usually represented in a text file with extension “.lib“.

 #### Key Elements of a .lib File: